cbvrp-acmmm-2019/cbvrp-acmmm-2019/README.md

 ## Submission

 After the test data is released, participants can submit the results **twice a week**.
+Each time the participants need to submit two `csv` files:

+- "series_test_prediction.csv", which should have 794,120 lines.
+Each line is the probability score for the record in the corresponding line of "series_test.csv".

+- "movie_test_prediction.csv", which should have 822,343 lines.
+Each line is the probability score for the record in the corresponding line of "movie_test.csv".

+Example of series_test_prediction.csv / movie_test_prediction.csv:
+  > 0.123456
+  > 0.234567
+  > 0.876543
+  > ...

 The participants should send the results to cbvrp-acmmm-2019@hulu.com.
 After receiving the submission, we will evaluate the results and send the feedback to the participants by email.